-Procedures in Educational Research is an introductory course in educational research and it focuses on the methodology of research and investigation in education.
-The student develops, with guidance, a research outline (research proposal) with emphasis on the following: (1) statement of problem, (2) related studies, (3) rationale of the proposed study, (4) hypothesis writing, and (5) procedures to be used in collection and evaluation of data.
+Procedures in Educational Research is an introductory course that focuses on the methodology of research and investigation in education.
+The student develops, with guidance, a research outline (research proposal) with emphasis on the following: (1) statement of problem, (2)

+related studies, (3) rationale of the proposed study, (4) hypothesis writing, and (5) procedures to be used in collection and evaluation of data.
 The course will include some examination of studies in the field of education and their significance for educational practice.
 Prerequisite: EDGR 5910 Introduction to Statistical Methods in Education.